 Proposals for final exam flexibility include early in-person exams, online monitored or proctored exams, and remote proctored exams.
 Such would provide more flexibility on the administration of exams to address challenges stemming from the late end of Northwestern’s academic year and the lack of central processes for requesting accommodation.
 A coordinated and centrally administered process for declaring exam flexibility options, as well as systems to manage requests and to proctor exams, would remove the burden of logistics from the faculty and students who opt to use them.

 When will flexible final exam arrangements be implemented?

-The Academic Calendar Advisory Committee with the University Registrar will survey faculty quarterly in the 2018-19 Academic Year regarding their interest in flexible final exam options.
-Based on those findings, the University will pilot various flexibility initiatives in the 2019-20 Academic year, in order to assess their effectiveness before fully implementing these options across the university.
+The Academic Calendar Advisory Committee with the University Registrar surveyed faculty quarterly in the 2018-19 Academic Year regarding their interest in flexible final exam options.
+Based on analysis of these findings, the University will pilot various flexibility initiatives in the 2019-20 Academic year, in order to assess their effectiveness before fully implementing these options across the university.

 Will I be required to offer early or remote exams?